sys0527/RecentProject/README.md

-# resentProject
+# SPCC works
-used for place all the projects that I have done.
+used for place all the works that has done in the SPCC classes.